-Up to one year of earned service credit may be purchased by the member and credited to an active member's accumulated years of service.
+Active members may purchase up to one year of earned service credit, which will be credited to the active member's accumulated years of service.

-Restrictions apply, please see www.erb.nm.gov and select the Active Members tab for requirements about purchasing service credit.
-Application form available on the NMERB website.
+Restrictions apply.
+Please see www.erb.nm.gov and select the Active Members tab for requirements about purchasing service credit.
+Application forms are available on the NMERB website.